2021 Industry In-Person Conferences – Are They Worth It?

 Would I Do This Again?

 Aside from the fact that I am going on yet another trip this week, the answer is a definite “yes.”
-It was very good to see colleagues, and even though many utility clients remained remote, E Source provided a good opportunity to explore partnerships.
-Other companies were also not busy talking to prospective clients, and so it gave all of us a bit more time to get to know one another.
+It was very good to see colleagues, and even though many utility clients remained remote, E Source provided a good opportunity to explore partnerships and Watersmart Innovations still had 500 attendees (with no hybrid option offered).
+Other companies at E Source were also not busy talking to prospective clients, and so it gave all of us a bit more time to get to know one another.
 The “three-dimensional” experience is far superior to the two-dimensional – you focus on the person you are talking to (you’re not keeping track of inbound e-mail), and the conversation evolves more organically than on a scheduled webinar or webcamera call.
 I would say that I found myself more tired at the end of this week than in prior years because the continual wearing of masks served a constant reminder that we are dealing with a national – no, global – health crisis.

-On balance, I am proud of E Source and attendees for their responsible efforts and discipline at the conference.
+On balance, I am proud of E Source, Watersmart Innovations and conference attendees for their responsible efforts and discipline at the conference.
 We can do this.